 Jim has lectured extensively throughout North Carolina and the country to law-enforcement groups, attorney organizations and law schools.
-In recent years he has spoken at the Nebraska Defense Attorneys’ Conference, the North Carolina Advocates for Justice, the California Criminal Defense Lawyers Death Penalty Conference, the Ohio Criminal Defense Lawyers Association, the National Meeting of the Defense Research Institute (DRI), the Federal Bar Association of Jacksonville, Florida, the Palm Beach Bar Association (Law Day Lecture), the Alabama Criminal Defense Lawyers Association, the National Association of Legal Investigators, the Toledo Bar Association, the New England Conference of Special Investigators, the National Meeting of the American College of Trial Lawyers, the National Association of Criminal Defense Attorneys (Forensic and Eyewitness Seminars), the Florida Bar Association, the Kentucky Bar Association, the Arkansas Bar Association, the Utah Civil Defense Attorneys Association, the North Carolina Homicide Investigators Association, and the Arizona Public Defenders’ Conference.
+In recent years he has spoken at the Iowa Bar Association Annual Meeting, the Fourth Circuit Judicial Conference, the Jacksonville Bar Association, the Texas Association of Criminal Defense Attorneys, the South Carolina Bar Association Annual Meeting, the Washington State Defense Lawyers Annual Meeting, the Wisconsin Defense Lawyers’ Association Annual Meeting, the Indiana Bench/Bar Conference, the Nebraska Defense Attorneys’ Conference, the North Carolina Advocates for Justice, the California Criminal Defense Lawyers Death Penalty Conference, the Ohio Criminal Defense Lawyers Association, the National Meeting of the Defense Research Institute (DRI), the Palm Beach Bar Association (Law Day Lecture), the Alabama Criminal Defense Lawyers Association, the National Association of Legal Investigators, the Toledo Bar Association, the New England Conference of Special Investigators, the National Meeting of the American College of Trial Lawyers, the National Association of Criminal Defense Attorneys (Forensic and Eyewitness Seminars), the Florida Bar Association, the Kentucky Bar Association, the Arkansas Bar Association, the Utah Civil Defense Attorneys Association, the North Carolina Homicide Investigators Association, and the Arizona Public Defenders’ Conference.
 He has given invited lectures at the University of Virginia School of Law, Vanderbilt Law School, Campbell Law School, the University of South Carolina School of Law, the Charlotte School of Law, and the University of North Carolina at Charlotte.

 Financial Sevices Litigation